sergiotaborda/lense-lang-docs/docs/content/classes.md

 ~~~~~~

-Lense does not have primitives (values that are not objects) and thus all values are objects , all objects decend from some class and all variables are references.
+Lense does not have primitives (values that are not objects) and thus all values are objects , all objects descend from some class and all variables are references.
 The Lense back-end compiler may try to use the native plataform's primitives as much as possible to enhance performance, but this is an otimization.
 Conceptually primitives do not exist.

 # Classes